Friday, 27 November 2015

 Río Negro, Black River, Tobia.

-There might be a half truth to that, but seeing that I was effectively homeless on my return plus the fact there was no immediate rush to get back to my, um, work here, taking the opportunity to check out a new, hotter and much quieter location didn't take much persuading.
+There might be a half truth to that, but seeing how I was effectively homeless on my return plus the fact there was no immediate rush to get back to my, um, work here, taking the opportunity to check out a new, hotter and much quieter location didn't take much persuading.

 And as has been detailed on this blog before, these type of more alluring places are dotted all around Bogotá.
 You don't need to travel far to escape the metropolis' madness.